martinfrances107/adventOfCode2025/README.md

 Day 7 Beam Splitter
   Part one: Nice algorithm using .retain() on a hashSet and building up a list of beams to add as the rows progress.

+Day 8 Extension Coord
+  First time using a linkedList.
+  Part 2 Would not complete until I sort out a major perf optimisation
+    now using a call to .tuple_combinations() combined with a sort to effertless pass a list of nearest neighbours.

+  TODO
+  Want to go back and refactor using petgraph Visualization -- generate a stl file for all connected points.